johnmanong/book-notes/rails-4-tutorial/notes.md

 ## 11.5 | Exercises
 1. write tests for dependent destroy: check relationships when destorying user, and reverse relationships when destorying other user
 2. it works!
 (Google: "rails respond_with")
-3. TODO refactor gravatar and name, microposts/followers list
+3. refactor gravatar and name
-4. TODO write tests for user stats
+4. write tests for user stats on user profile page, follow pattern in static pages spec